-To verify the above analysis, we present numerical results for the shadow angle $\xi_{\rm c}(r_h)$ at $Q=0.5$ and $Q=1$.
-Figures~\ref{fig:dyy} and \ref{fig:dy} correspond to the isobaric ensemble, while Figs.~\ref{fig:dww} and \ref{fig:dw} show the isothermal ensemble, with the blue solid curves representing $\xi_{\rm c}(r_h)$ in all cases.
-In the isobaric ensemble, once the nonphysical branch is truncated at $r_{h,{\rm min}}$, $\xi_{\rm c}(r_h)$ increases strictly monotonically, with a progressively flattening slope and an asymptotic approach to $\xi_{\rm c}=90^\circ$.
-By contrast, in the isothermal ensemble $\xi_{\rm c}(r_h)$ exhibits a nonmonotonic behavior, decreasing at small $r_h$ and increasing again at larger $r_h$, while becoming flat and approaching $90^\circ$ in both limits.
-These numerical results are in precise agreement with Eq.~\eqref{eq:hg2} and the preceding analytic arguments.
+Our numerical results are shown in Figs.~\ref{fig:dyy}--\ref{fig:dw}, with Figs.~\ref{fig:dyy} and \ref{fig:dy} corresponding to the isobaric process and Figs.~\ref{fig:dww} and \ref{fig:dw} to the isothermal process.
+In all panels, the shadow angle $\xi_{\rm c}(r_h)$ is plotted as a blue solid curve.
+For convenience in the subsequent analysis of phase transitions, we fix the pressure and temperature to $P=0.8\,P_c<P_c$ and $T=0.8\,T_c<T_c$, where $P_c$ and $T_c$ denote the critical pressure and temperature.
+Under this setup, the system will undergo a phase transition.
+These figures clearly show the following behavior: In the isobaric process, once the nonphysical branch is truncated at $r_{h,{\rm min}}$, $\xi_{\rm c}(r_h)$ increases strictly monotonically and approaches $\xi_{\rm c}=90^\circ$ asymptotically.
+By contrast, in the isothermal process $\xi_{\rm c}(r_h)$ exhibits a nonmonotonic behavior, decreasing at small $r_h$ and increasing at larger $r_h$, while approaching $90^\circ$ in both limits.
+These numerical results are in precise agreement with Eq.~\eqref{eq:hg2} and the above analytic arguments.

-In the same figures we also display the numerical results for the angular sizes $\xi_n(r_h)$ of accretion--disk images.
-The red solid curves correspond to the primary images produced by emitters on the $r=r_{\rm isco}$ orbit, while the orange and green dashed curves represent the secondary images generated by emitters on the $r=r_{\rm isco}$ and $r\!\to\!\infty$ orbits, respectively.
-Note that we do not plot the primary image associated with $r\!\to\!\infty$, since it appears excessively large to the observer, with an angular size that never falls below $90^\circ$.
+In the same figures we also display the numerical results for the angular sizes $\xi_n(r_h)$ of accretion-disk images.
+The red solid curves correspond to the primary images produced by emitters on the $r=r_{\rm isco}$ orbit, while the orange and green dashed curves represent the secondary images generated by emitters on the $r=r_{\rm isco}$ and $r\!\to\!+\infty$ orbits, respectively.
+Note that we do not plot the primary image associated with $r\!\to\!+\infty$, since it appears excessively large to the observer, with an angular size that never falls below $90^\circ$.

-These plots reveal a striking feature: the monotonic behavior of $\xi_n(r_h)$ is identical to that of the shadow angle $\xi_{\rm c}(r_h)$, and their extrema occur at the same values of $r_h$.
-This demonstrates that the nonmonotonic evolution of accretion--disk images can serve as the same diagnostic for distinguishing isobaric and isothermal ensembles as the black hole shadow.
+These plots reveal a striking feature: the monotonicity of $\xi_n(r_h)$ is identical to that of the shadow angle $\xi_{\rm c}(r_h)$, and their extrema occur at the same values of $r_h$.
+This demonstrates that the nonmonotonic evolution of accretion-disk images can serve as the same diagnostic for distinguishing the isobaric and isothermal processes as the black hole shadow.
 From an observational perspective, accretion disks are particularly appealing because they are intrinsically luminous and do not require an idealized background light source, making them a more accessible probe of black hole thermodynamic evolution.

 We also note an intriguing phenomenon present in these figures: the angular size of the primary image associated with $r=r_{\rm isco}$ can be smaller than that of the corresponding secondary image.
 Similar effects have been discussed in previous studies, and we defer a detailed investigation of this behavior to future work.